$1,000 Hiring Bonus ($500 paid out after 30 days and after 6 months)

-Provides helpful information to clients, including parenting skills and problem solving, and walks client through steps so client arrives at a solution.
+Provide helpful information to clients including parenting skills and problem solving and walks client through steps to arrive at a solution.

-Follows established procedures in handling each category of request and utilizes judgment within each situation.
+* Follows established actions in handling each call, text and email and utilizes judgment within each situation.

 This advertisement describes the general nature of work to be performed and does not include an exhaustive list of all duties, skills, or abilities required.
 Boys Town is an equal employment opportunity employer and participates in the E-Verify program.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity and/or expression, national origin, age, disability or veteran status.
 To request a disability-related accommodation in the application process, contact us at 1-877-639-6003.